Erasmus Gower: Admiral and commodore-governor

-Gower was promoted rear-admiral of the white in February 1799 and hoisted his flag in HMS Princess Royal in the Channel Fleet and Ireland, with his protege David Atkins as flag captain.

-In 1804, he was promoted to vice-admiral of the white and appointed governor and commander-in-chief of Newfoundland.
+Gower was promoted to Rear-Admiral of the White in February 1799 and hoisted his flag in HMS Princess Royal in the Channel Fleet and Ireland, with his protege David Atkins as flag captain.
+In 1804, he was promoted to Vice-Admiral of the White and appointed governor of Newfoundland.
 Gower Street in St. John's is named in his honour.
 In late 1804, Gower sent the hired cutter Queen Charlotte, under a Lieutenant Morrison, to Labrador to investigate reports of an influx of American fishing boats.
 As a result of the report, the Admiralty decided to station a sloop in the fishing waters to chase off the Americans.

-Noted as a meticulous administrator, he was promoted to admiral of the white in 1810 and died at his home near Hambledon, Hampshire in 1814.
+Noted as a meticulous administrator, he was promoted to Admiral of the White in 1810 and died at his home near Hambledon, Hampshire in 1814.
 His recent biographer has claimed – No other contemporary officer approached his accumulated experience.